Skip to Content

 How long does ovulation nausea last?

 Some women will experience belly cramps too.
-If you get nausea, it usually does not last for long.
+If you get nausea related to ovulation, it usually does not last for long — often from a few hours up to 1–2 days, and should improve on its own.
+Cleveland Clinic

-If you have a fever, feel weak with persistent stooling inform your doctor.
+If you have a fever, feel weak, have persistent vomiting or diarrhoea, or your symptoms last more than 48 hours, inform your doctor.
+MedlinePlus+1

 My very predictable and accurate cycle for the past 8years changed after what I thought was ovulation spotting but now realise was the start of a different cycle.
 I have always had cramps, muscle fatigue, diarrhoea and hot and cold flashes during my period but now I get nauseous and also lose my appetite during ovulation. should I be worried?